daniel-muthukrishna/astrodash/docs/installation.rst

     conda install pyqt

-Or, ONLY if you do not have anaconda and if you have python 3, it can be installed by running the following in the terminal:
+Or, if you do not have anaconda and if you have python 3, it can be installed by running the following in the terminal:

 .. code-block:: bash

-    pip3 install pyqt5
+    pip install PyQt5

 Platforms